 Clean water is something many of us take for granted, a basic right we enjoy straight from the faucets in our homes.

 Unfortunately, that’s not the case for nearly 85,000 people living in more than 60 communities around Wisconsin.
 Two years ago, state legislators pulled the plug on a bill that would have made water in these communities safer through disinfection, but their shortsighted decision has allowed germs to fester in a big way.
 In fact, researchers from Marshfield Clinic have found viruses in a quarter of all samples from nondisinfected water supplies, the culprit for one in every five stomach illnesses.

-Luckily, these viruses days are numbered with LRB 1509/LRB 3505, a bill that requires continuous disinfection of municipal groundwater systems.
+Luckily, these viruses days are numbered with AB 545/SB 417, a bill that requires continuous disinfection of municipal groundwater systems.
 This would effectively level the playing field to deliver so every community throughout the state that relies on public water supplies gets the clean water it deserves.

 Everyone deserves clean water.
-Co-sponsorship signatures are needed by Friday, 11/22: Email your legislators today and tell them add their support to this commonsense bill.
+Email your legislators today and tell them add their support to this commonsense bill.